stfbk/CryptoAC/Documentation/Util/README.md

  -cp,--PKCKeysLength <arg>                     The length of PKC keys [default is "1024"] -cs,--PKCSigningAlgorithm <arg>               The algorithm used for signing with PKC private keys/verifying with PKC public keys [default is "SHA512withRSA"]
- -f,--staticFilesExpirationTimeSeconds <arg>   The static files expiration time in seconds [default is "600"] -l,--logFileName <arg>                        The name of the log file [default is "CryptoAC-log"] -m,--maxThreadsNumber <arg>                   The max number of threads the server will spawn [default is "2"] -o,--operationMode <arg>                      The operation mode of this instance of CryptoAC (either "proxy", "RM" or "DS") -p,--port <arg>                               The port the server will use to listen to connections [default is 7777] -s,--sessionExpirationTimeSeconds <arg>       The users session expiration time in seconds [default is "300"] -t,--threadsTimeoutMilliseconds <arg>         The timeout of idling threads in milliseconds [default is "30000"]
+ -f,--staticFilesExpirationTimeSeconds <arg>   The static files expiration time in seconds [default is "600"] -l,--logFileName <arg>                        The name of the log file to enable file-level logging [default is "CryptoAC.log"].
+If this option
+                                               is not provided, logs will be redirected to the standard output -m,--maxThreadsNumber <arg>                   The max number of threads the server will spawn [default is "4"] -n,--minThreadsNumber <arg>                   The min number of threads the server will spawn [default is "1"] -od,--operationModeDS                         To launch this instance of CryptoAC as a data storage -op,--operationModeProxy                      To launch this instance of CryptoAC as a proxy -or,--operationModeRM <arg>                   To launch this instance of CryptoAC as a reference monitor.
+Parameters are the metadata storage URL, metadata storage password, metadata storage port, metadata storage username, data storage URL, data storage port (separator is the white space) -p,--port <arg>                               The port the server will use to listen to connections [default is 7777] -s,--sessionExpirationTimeSeconds <arg>       The users session expiration time in seconds [default is "300"] -t,--threadsTimeoutMilliseconds <arg>         The timeout of idling threads in milliseconds [default is "30000"]

+Please report issues to sberlato@fbk.eu
 ```